 The Chief Operating Officer will be saddled with the responsibility of overseeing the overall operations of the organization.
 They will perform a functional oversight on the work of other executive staff members to ensure organizational success.
-S/he is to report solely to the Chief Executive Officer (CEO) of the Organization.
+The report is sole to the Chief Executive Officer (CEO) of the Organization.

 The Chief Operating Officer is to work with the Chief Executive Officer to ensure the functionality of the whole organization by overseeing all operations of the organization to sustain growth and aid business expansion.
-If there is a need for a change of strategy within the company, the COO is to design the strategy (along with other executives), and see to the implementation of that change.
-This role involves an in-depth knowledge of the sales and marketing within the company.
-An effective Chief Operating Officer is well acquainted with department heads and those who contribute to the inner workings of the organization.
+If there is a need for a change of strategy within the company, the COO is to design the strategy (along with other executives) and see the implementation of that change.
+This role involves an in-depth knowledge of sales and marketing within the company.
+An effective Chief Operating Officer is well acquainted with department heads and those who contribute to the organization’s inner workings.

-Often times, companies have a difficult time achieving the right fit for a COO.
-This role is so crucial to a business, but can often times bring stress and tension to executive roles within an organization.
+Oftentimes, companies have a difficult time achieving the right fit for a COO.
+This role is crucial to a business but can often bring stress and tension to executive roles within an organization.
 The Chief Operating Officer is the #2 in the company, under the Chief Executive Officer.
 Competing egos, feeling under-appreciated, and disagreements on opinions are common issues.
 When hiring for this position, these issues need to be discussed and tested.

 First, ask yourself, what kind of COO is needed?
-Someone who can carry out the CEO’s vision; someone who can implement change; someone who can take over the CEO position when the timing is right; someone to oversee the overall operations, so the CEO can focus on big picture items?
+Someone who can carry out the CEO’s vision, implement change, take over the CEO position when the timing is right; someone to oversee the overall operations so that the CEO can focus on big picture items?
 Establish the specific needs, and then interview and hire accordingly.
 These needs call for different personalities, experiences, and ambitions.

 Spend some time with the candidate, possibly in the work environment.
 Bring in other executive members and department heads.
 Can the candidate keep up to speed?
 What unique traits do they offer?
-Do they have the ability to achieve the very specific needs you have in mind?
+Do they have the ability to achieve the particular needs you have in mind?
 Take your time when hiring for this imperative role.
-To ensure you’re getting exactly what you need, it will pay off in the end to be diligent and methodical in the hiring process.
+To ensure you’re getting exactly what you need, it will pay off, in the end, to be diligent and methodical in the hiring process.

-Posting your job for the COO of your company is important to encourage active as well as passive job seekers to apply.
+Posting your job for the COO of your company is important to encourage active and passive job seekers to apply.
 Using free job posting sites to publish your job can be a major benefit to sharing your opportunities.
 We are big fans of leveraging the power of referrals through social share.
-Use free social automation tools like Hootsuite or MeetEdger to promote your open positions on a regular basis.
+Use free social automation tools like Hootsuite or MeetEdger to promote your open positions regularly.
 Use this as a chance to showcase your company culture.
 Growing is contagious.
 Promote your growth!

 Ensure you have clear expectations in the job posting.
-Many executive level positions will thrive with structure.
-Encouraging your team or board of the company to create job scorecards will ensure the candidate knows this is an opportunity with high expectations and will weed out lower level candidates who are afraid of being held to those standards.
+Many executive-level positions will thrive with structure.
+Encouraging your team or board to create job scorecards will ensure the candidate knows this is an opportunity with high expectations and will weed out lower-level candidates afraid of being held to those standards.